Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

 CSS preprocessors add useful functionality that native CSS does not have, and generally make CSS neater and more maintainable by enabling DRY (Don't Repeat Yourself) principles.
 Their terse syntax for nested selectors cuts down on repeated code.
-They provide variables for consistent theming (however, CSS variables have largely replaced this functionality) and additional tools like color functions (`lighten`, `darken`, `transparentize`, etc), variables, mixins, and loops that make CSS more like a real programming language and gives the developer more power to generate complex CSS.
+They provide variables for consistent theming (however, CSS variables have largely replaced this functionality) and additional tools like color functions (`lighten`, `darken`, `transparentize`, etc), mixins, and loops that make CSS more like a real programming language and gives the developer more power to generate complex CSS.

 #### Good to hear